 Its leaves, seeds and skin can also be eaten or used medicinally.
 One of the most common methods for how to use guava leaves involves steeping them in boiling water to make a soothing and delicious cup of tea.

 Today, the guava is grown in warm, tropical climates all over the world.
-The guava tree is gregarious and tend to grow easily and freely, often overgrowing pastures and fields.
+The guava tree is gregarious and tends to grow easily and freely, often overgrowing pastures and fields.
 In countries where it is produced, it tends to be inexpensive due to its widespread availability.

-Keep in mind that guavas are not related to other fruits with similar names such as strawberry guava or pineapple guava.
+Keep in mind that guavas are not related to other fruits with similar names, such as strawberry guava or pineapple guava.
 Although they are often confused, all three belong to different species of plants.

 Many of the powerful health benefits of guava are attributed to its rich nutrient profile.
-In fact, guavas are low in calories and are loaded with vitamin C, folate, copper, potassium and fiber.
+In fact, guavas are low in calories and loaded with vitamin C, folate, copper, potassium and fiber.

 100 grams of guava fruit contains the following nutrients: